crweiner/hacktoberfest-swag-list/README.md

 #### **JetBrains**

-- **Swag**: Access to all professional developer tools for 3 months.
+- **Swag**: Access to all professional developer tools for 3 months, plus 20% off an annual subscription.
 - **Requirements**: 4+ submitted PR's.
-- **How to sign up**: Please fill out this [Get your Hacktoberfest participant perks from JetBrains](https://www.jetbrains.com/lp/hacktoberfest-2020/) form and then make four quality pull requests to public GitHub repositories.
-Once you register by filling the form you will also get one month subscription to the professional tools to use them during Hacktoberfest!
+- **How to sign up**: Please fill out this [Get your Hacktoberfest participant perks from JetBrains](https://www.jetbrains.com/lp/hacktoberfest-2020/#get-the-tools) form and then make four quality pull requests to public GitHub repositories.
+Once you register by filling out the form, you will get a 3 month subscription to their professional tools to use after Hacktoberfest!
 - **Notes**: You can contact them by sending email to marketing@jetbrains.com and by joining [Discord](https://discord.com/invite/hacktoberfest).
 You can read more about them [here](https://www.jetbrains.com/lp/hacktoberfest-2020/).

 ### L